stijey/Emotionally-Intellegent-Pomodoro-Assistant/README.md

 All of the Affective Computing datasets in this application including behaviors, identities and coefficients are the copyrighted property of David R. Heise, Indiana University, Bloomington, Indiana.
 His website's materials including the datasets in this application are provided for noncommercial, research use only.
 In the case of governmental, political, or commercial applications, you may not use, reuse, distribute, re-post, duplicate, offer for sale, or modify the content of Heise's sites, whether data, text, images, audio, or video, without David R. Heise's written permission.

 I am able to use these datasets to create an alternate implementation of Affect Control Theory for personal study.
 I therefore have no financial interests in this project and can use this material.
-I do not intend to resell or re-distribute it.
+I do not intend to sell or profit from any of this material.

 For the full terms and conditions see this link: